hobson/chess-ai/README.md

 This a very basic chess game with an ai implementation using the minimax algorithm; built in python and pygame.

-## Install
+## Install and play

-Install and use uv to create Python virtual environment.
+The fastest way to install and play `chess-minimax` is to install `uv` and use it to create a Python virtual environment where you can install and play `chess-minimax`:

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh